7 Steps to Improve Customer Loyalty Through B2B Marketing

 5th February 2018 | Simon Hall

-Traditionally, once a customer has made their purchase, the responsibility of retaining the customer fell to sales, operations and procurement – but times have changed.
-Nowadays when we look at customer loyalty, there are many more opportunities for vendors to influence customers’ future buying behaviour and purchase levels through digital channels and content marketing.
+Traditionally, once a customer has made their purchase, the responsibility of retaining that customer falls to the sales, operations and procurement teams – but times have changed.
+Nowadays when we look at customer loyalty, there are many more opportunities for vendors to influence customers’ future buying and purchase behaviour through digital channels and content marketing.
 As a result, marketing’s role in steering customers’ loyalty has grown immensely.

-Here is the seven-step process for improving customer stickiness in your organization.
+Here is the seven-step process for improving customer stickiness within your organization:

 Here it is important to offer alternative forms of communication for your customers.
 As well as diversifying the types of channel used, vendors can set up communication preference systems.
 Once implemented, these media consumption habits should be tracked and reviewed through digital and analytical methods.

-Step four: Track customer engagement and sentiment - Before digital, one area vendors found difficult to track was customer sentiment.
-Previously, companies would rely on account managers or adhoc conversations to understand the mood and sentiment of their customers, yet now, sentiment can be captured in a much more structured way, be it via digital surveys or social monitoring and listening to track key words.
 As well as tracking sentiment, companies can look at the context of the sentiment and create responses to address it.
-Providing customers an outlet to voice their opinions can be powerful, as the customers feels listened to.
-This can be more than just a monitored customer services Twitter handle, and may include surveys, events, roundtables, or even dedicated customer council meetings selecting topics chosen by the customer.
+Providing customers with an outlet to voice their opinions can be powerful, as the customer feels listened to.
+This can be more than just a monitored customer services Twitter handle and may include surveys, events, roundtables, or even dedicated customer council meetings selecting topics chosen by the customer.

-Step seven: Set up appropriate customer response systems – It is not enough for organizations to monitor and capture customer information: they must have a response mechanism in place for if a customer highlights a problem and requires an urgent response.
-Because of this, the role of marketing is two fold:
+It is not enough for organizations to monitor and capture customer information: they must have a response mechanism in place for if a customer highlights a problem and requires an urgent response.
+Because of this, the role of marketing is two-fold:

 - To understand overall customer concerns, feedback, questions and sentiment